Unboxing LLMs > loading...

 def create_jepa_system(input_dim=16, latent_dim=8, action_dim=4):

-Dictionary containing all JEPA components and optimizer
+""" Instantiate all JEPA components and optimizer """

 encoder = Encoder(input_dim, latent_dim)